Construction of a right inverse for the divergence in non-cylindrical time dependent domains: Construction of a Bogovskij operator

 \begin{remark} There are multiple fine details that could be improved further.
 However, for the sake of transparent presentation, we have attempted to keep the formal statement of the theorem simple.
 We comment a few of such details below. \begin{itemize} \item The H\"older exponent $\beta$ only affects the estimates locally.
 Suppose that the boundary of $\Omega$ is covered by rectangles $R_i$ so that $\partial \Omega \cap R_i$ is a graph of a $\beta_i$ H\"older continuous function as in the proof.
 Then we can replace the constant exponent $\beta$ in all the estimates by a variable exponent $\beta : \Omega \to [0,1]$ defined as

-if the right hand side is well defined and as $\beta(t,x) =1$ otherwise.
+if the right hand side is well-defined and as $\beta(t,x) =1$ otherwise.
 In particular, if the domain is smooth except for a single cusp, then it is possible to construct $B$ such that estimates for a smooth domain hold except for an arbitrarily small neighborhood of the singularity of the boundary. \item The same observation applies to the time regularity parameter $\alpha$.
 Even if $\alpha = 0$, it is possible to obtain estimates for the time derivatives in the interior of the domain.
-The proof shows that the weight $d(t,x)^{-1/\alpha}$ does not become infinity but depends on the modulus of continuity of the boundary graph. \item The constant $C$ in the estimates grows linearly in the H\"older constant of the domain. \item These remarks also apply to Theorem \ref{thm:high}. \end{itemize} \end{remark}
+The proof shows that the weight $d(t,x)^{-1/\alpha}$ does not become infinity but depends on the modulus of continuity of the boundary graph. \item The constants $C$ in the estimates can be written as $C_1 + C_2$, where $C_1$ depends on the domain only through a linear dependency on

+where $A$ is the number of boundary patches from Definition \ref{def:domains} and $\psi_i$ are the corresponding graph functions, and through the numerical parameters $\alpha$ and $\beta$.
+The constant $C_2$ only depends on the smooth interior domain away from the boundary patches.
+This dependency is not the focus of the present paper (see Proposition \ref{prop:trivial_space} and the preceding discussion). \item These remarks also apply to Theorem \ref{thm:high}. \end{itemize} \end{remark}

 The weights on the left hand side quantify a possible boundary blow-up of the gradient.
 We can also reformulate it in terms of unweighted $ L^{p} $ scale.
 We clarify the interdependency of the weight and the integrability gap by recalling the following two propositions.